The Main Thing (John 13:1-17, 33-35)

 The most obvious application is to receive the love of the one who gave this command.
 He demonstrated his love for you by dying for you.
 You can only love others as Jesus loved you.
 I invite you to respond to his love today.

-But for those of us w ho have already received Christ’s love, there are three aspects of our life that we need to change:
+But for those of us who have already received Christ’s love, there are three aspects of our life that we need to change:

-Our conversations – Proverbs 10:32 says, “The godly speak words that are helpful, but the wicked speak only what is corrupt.”
-Proverbs 18:4 says, “A person’s words can be life-giving water; words of true wisdom are as refreshing as a bubbling brook.”
-Ephesians 4:29 says, “Don’t use foul or abusive language.
-Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them.”
+Proverbs 10:32 says, "The godly speak words that are helpful, but the wicked speak only what is corrupt."
+Proverbs 18:4 says, "A person’s words can be life-giving water; words of true wisdom are as refreshing as a bubbling brook."
+Ephesians 4:29 says, "Don’t use foul or abusive language.
+Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them."

 You have no idea how much power your words have.
-You can use them to cut others up, and you will end up no only hurting them but also endangering your soul.
+You can use them to cut others up, and you will end up not only hurting them but also endangering your soul.
 But your words also have the ability to bring healing and life to others and the church.
 How can you express love through your words?
 What damage control do you have to do because of words you’ve already spoken?

-Our actions – “Dear children, let us stop just saying we love each other; let us really show it by our actions.
-It is by our actions that we know we are living in the truth, so we will be confident when we stand before the Lord” (1 John 3:18-19).
-Jesus demonstrated his love for us through his actions.
-What help do you need to give to somebody, even though it’s inconvenient?
-1 John 3:16-17 says, “We know what real love is because Christ gave up his life for us.
+We know what real love is because Christ gave up his life for us.
 And so we also ought to give up our lives for our Christian brothers and sisters.
-But if anyone has enough money to live well, and sees a brother or sister in need and refuses to help—how can God’s love be in that person?”
-We don’t love if our love doesn’t show in our actions.
-What action is God calling you to take?
+But if anyone has enough money to live well, and sees a brother or sister in need and refuses to help—how can God’s love be in that person?

-Our reactions – The hardest time to love is when we’ve been hurt, when somebody’s wounded our heart.
-When somebody was wronged us, or wrongly accused us, has gossiped about us, the hardest thing in the world is to love that person.
-I know.
-Jesus said, “Love your enemies!
+Love your enemies!
 Do good to them!
 Lend to them!
 And don’t be concerned that they might not repay.
-Then your reward from heaven will be very great, and you will truly be acting as children of the Most High, for he is kind to the unthankful and to those who are wicked” (Luke 6:35).
+Then your reward from heaven will be very great, and you will truly be acting as children of the Most High, for he is kind to the unthankful and to those who are wicked.
+(Luke 6:35)

 I don’t think there’s a person here who doesn’t have to address one of these issues – our words, our actions, our reactions.
 The sad thing is that many churches are known not by wholesome words, generous action, and gracious forgiveness, but by grumbling and selfishness.
 How pleased God must be when his children come to him in repentance, who go back to people they’ve wronged or spoken poorly about, and make things right.
 How pleased God will be with those of us who respond in obedience to the command of Jesus to love.

 I need work in these areas.
 I need to pay more attention to this gauge.
 It’s the only gauge that matters.
 Without love, we’re nothing.
-I wonder if you would respond with me in obedience in a commitment to love others more.
+I wonder if you would respond with me in obedience and in a commitment to love others more.